will-wright-eng/link-mgmt/docs/implementation-status-and-next-steps.md

 ### Backend Missing Dependencies

-- `alembic` - Already in dev dependencies, but needs async support setup
+- ✅ `alembic` - Installed and configured with sync driver (psycopg2-binary) for migrations
-- `httpx` - For HTTP requests (metadata extraction)
+- `httpx` - For HTTP requests (metadata extraction) - needed for Phase 3
-- `beautifulsoup4` or `lxml` - For HTML parsing
+- `beautifulsoup4` or `lxml` - For HTML parsing - needed for Phase 3
-- `python-jose` or similar - For JWT if needed (currently API key only)
+- `python-jose` or similar - For JWT if needed (currently API key only) - not needed, using API keys

 ### CLI Missing Dependencies